 Internships and Careers

-The faculty and staff in the Aviation Program take pride in their students and strive to provide them with the skills necessary to succeed in the aviation industry.
-Through guest speakers in classes and forums, our students are able to network with professionals in the aviation industry and build relationships that could lead to possible internships or careers.
+The faculty and staff in the aviation program take pride in their students and strive to provide them with the skills necessary to succeed in the aviation industry.
+Through guest speakers in classes and forums, as well as facility tours, our students are able to network with professionals in the aviation industry and build relationships that could lead to possible internships or careers.

 As internship opportunities become available, we notify our students through Canvas (USU's learning management system), class announcements, and email.
 We also encourage students to seek out their own internship opportunities.